DIY Servo SubWoofer (Velocity Feedback)

 Results

 REW was used to measure the feedback response again, this time at the output of the feedback compensator, resulting in the plot to the left.
-This plot is really only for curiosity - the filter was tuned using the curve of the speaker output, with the error signal driving the amplifier.
+This plot is really only for curiosity - the servo board was tuned using the curve of the speaker output, with the error signal driving the amplifier.

 What about that junk above 180Hz?
 It is an artifact of the driver, exacerbated by the lower feedback above 170Hz.
 I have a 48dB/octave LR crossover at 85Hz which effectively reduces that.
 It will be -51dB at 170Hz.